Mazhive/fs-uae-autoboot-debian10/README.md

 		RUNNING AS THE USER DURING USE IS HIGHLY PREFERABLE RUNNING IT IN A VM WITH A HD OF ABOUT 80GIG SHOULD BE ENOUGH YOU COULD RUN INTO A MESSAGE DURING BOOT NO HW OPENGL DRIVER LLVMPIPE etc.....
-		THIS SHOULD STILL RUN YOU AMIGA.
+		THIS SHOULD STILL RUN YOUR AMIGA.
 		A SOLUTION FOR THIS IS BEING WORKED ON.

 lets  start ....

+take your ...

 debian-10.5.0-amd64-netinst.iso - a3ebc76aec372808ad80000108a2593a